 Are you the person that your organization cannot live without?
 You can be, by understanding how to be a team member with SPARK.
 Individuals with SPARK are transformational thinkers who positively impact those around them and produce tangible results.
 These characteristics help you take your career and your organization to the next level.

-This session will show you move beyond tasks and into leadership: how to stop saying “no” and find a way to say “yes”, how to leverage relationship capital to find uncommon solutions to common problems and how to speak and think to advance your career.
-This fresh way of thinking highlights the ways you’re accountable to your career, and will encourage high performance behaviors, positive habits, and consistent execution.
+This session will show you how to move beyond tasks and into leadership: how to stop saying “no” and find a way to say “yes”, how to leverage relationship capital to find uncommon solutions to common problems, and how to speak and think to advance your career.
+This fresh way of thinking highlights the ways you’re accountable for your career, and will encourage high performance behaviors, positive habits, and consistent execution.

 Bailey’s energizing session will empower you to upgrade your skills and stop waiting for your organization to do it for you.